-Many if you ask me how to get to some spots in Hong Kong , here are 10 instagram worthy spots I’m loving at the moment which are less TYPICAL and less CROWDED than the usual suggestions (in order from least crowded, to most crowded with people), whats best is – they’re free to enter!
+Many if you ask me how to get to the spots I’ve shot in Hong Kong, here I’m sharing 15 instagram worthy spots which are less TYPICAL and less CROWDED than your average tourist spot for you to get a shot with yourself in.
+What’s best is – they’re all free to enter!
 Hong Kong is a small city, it’s pretty much my home but it’s packed with photo-worthy spots in every corner.
 Being small and compact also means you can get around much easier than in bigger countries.
 You may notice that a some of these places below require a hike, but hey!
 Its good for you and your wallet!
 It’s also a very good experience to see some trees and nature inside a city of skyscrapers, and 7million less humans than in the city!
-I will be uploading more locations once I get a better shot of them myself (as I like to keep my website fully my own photography) so come back for more soon ! 😀
+I am constantly updating this for more locations and when places get closed down, so come back for more soon ! 😀

 1. Braemar Hill 寶馬山 22.1733°N 114.1217°E

 This is one the easiest hikes with the best views of Hong Kong, bottom of North Point on Hong Kong Island, uncrowded every time I’ve been.
 It can be done during summer as it’s not hard, but during sunset hours on the Braemar Hill itself, it can be busy unless you climb higher.

 Details: A 2/10 difficulty mini hike, from start to finish will take about 2 hours, unfortunately you can’t drive to the best photography spots.
 The views are totally worth the 2 hours exercise(or a stroll to some) and you get a view of the harbour of both Hong Kong and Kowloon.
 Both day and night shots look amazing!